-Done at \\\\\\ on this \\\\\\ day of \\\\\\ in two originals each in the Hindi, English and (languages), all texts being equally authoritative.
+Done at Tashkent on this 27 day of Sept 2024 in two originals each in the Uzbek, Hindi and English languages, all texts being equally authentic.

-In case of any divergence in interpretation, the English text shall prevail.
+In case of any divergence in interpretation of the provisions of this Treaty, the English text shall prevail.